 What can you do to help?

-Contact your local state MP and asking them to save this remarkable site.
+Contact your local state MP asking him to save this remarkable site.

 Powerful Owls are a top predator and help maintain the ecological balance of our bushland.
 If we manage the bushland and suburban landscape for the leafy, complex habitat owls need, we will preserve ancient trees full of hollows and give ourselves shade and a diversity of shrubs of all heights, colours and textures.
 This will enrich our lives with the sound and sight of birds by day and the rustles, squeaks, grunts and hoots of possums and owls at night.